Spotter app

 An overview of active users and projects, and scan and check results.

-Users and Projects
+Users and projects

 A detailed view of users and projects.

-Scan results
+Check results

 An overview of all check results: daily check results and lists of errors, warnings, and hints.